mstksg/inCode/copy/entries/nixify-blog.md

 have to have purescript *and* npm *and* bower (for general javascript deployment) installed.
-Then the build script (the Shakefile) compiles javascript and purescript into the working directory, then calls hakyll which does the rest.
+Then the build script (the Shakefile) compiles javascript and purescript into the working directory, then calls hakyll which generates the actual site files.
 It's a really finicky system that involves having the correct javascript ecosystem dependencies already installed -- and also uses a deprecated system for building purescript.
 At least we had *stack* to manage having the correct ghc version.

 Looking at this in 2023, there are a few things that had to change: